Varsha Seshan's Official Website

 July 12, 2014 by Varsha Seshan Leave a Comment

 What is Nayanabhinaya?
 Divide the word and we get “Nayana” (eyes) and “Abhinaya” (loosely translated as expression).
-The eyes are an essential part of Indian classical dance, and that is […]
+The eyes are an essential part of Indian classical dance, and that is one of the reasons why they are highlighted with thick kohl.
+The eyes express emotion and create beauty.
+Learn the basics of Nayanabhinaya at our […]

 Filed Under: Dance, Dance Workshops Tagged With: art, Bharatanatyam, culture, performance, programme, workshop